0xpr03/LineBuffer/README.md

-#### LineBuffer - circular line buffer of bytes
+#### LineBuffer - ringbuffer but for elements of different sizes

 This crate is specifically for the following use case:

 - high throughput of data
 - infrequent read of entries or the whole buffer
 - entries are distinguishable arrays of bytes
+- data has dynamic size
+- numbering is infinite

-You can use it to buffer the stdout of a process per line.
+You can use it for example to buffer the stdout of a process per line.
 It allows setting the amount of last lines to store and the size of bytes before wrapping.

 #### Example